raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 "Now let's look at this implementation of `merge`.
 The way it works is that as we take things from a collection of lists merged together, we're invoking a series of comparisons, one for each list.
 So every time we come across a composite number, we're invoking one comparison for each prime less than the composite number."

 "Again, there's a prime-squared optimization, but the larger factor for computing the time complexity of this algorithm is how many operations are required for each composite number.
-And in this respect, your algorithm is almost identical to the OP's algorithm."[^slightly]
+And in this respect, your algorithm is almost identical to the OP's algorithm."

 "The *ideal* performance of the Sieve of Eratosthenes is that every composite number gets crossed out once for each of its factors less than its square root.
 Therefore, a number like `26` would get crossed out for `2`, but not `3`, `5`, or any other prime including `13`, its other factor."